atimpone/aws-foundation-journey/README.md

 ## Initial Cloud Foundation in Project Stage

-Even in the initial project stage of adoption, AWS recommends that an initial foundation be established that can be extended over time as organizations transition into the foundation stage to prepare for larger scale cloud adotpion.
+Even in the initial project stage of adoption, AWS recommends that an initial foundation be established that can be extended over time as organizations transition into the foundation stage to prepare for larger scale cloud adoption.
 These guides help organizatins establish the beginning of a secure foundation on AWS in support of their initial few projects.

 In support of your first few formal projects, these guides start with establising an initial foundation and several development environments before the guides address how to extend your foundation to support deploying your first few workloads to test and production environments.